On the complexity of cusped non-hyperbolicity: Certificates

 We may now prove a theorem asserted in the introduction.

-\begin{proof}[Proof of Theorem \ref{main_thm_toroidal}] Suppose $\TT$ is a triangulation of a connected, orientable, irreducible, $\partial$-irreducible, toroidal 3-manifold.
+\begin{proof}[Theorem \ref{main_thm_toroidal}] Suppose $\TT$ is a triangulation of a connected, orientable, irreducible, $\partial$-irreducible, toroidal 3-manifold.
 Either $\TT$ contains an essential Klein bottle or not.
-If it does, then by Corollary \ref{cor:ess_surf}, there is a certificate of this fact verifiable in time polynomial in $\TT$.
-If it does not, then since $\TT$ is toroidal, by Proposition \ref{prp:tornp} there is a certificate verifiable in time polynomial in $\TT$ that $\TT$ contains an essential torus.
+If it does, then by Proposition \ref{prp:fundFaults} there is a fundamental one.
+Corollary \ref{cor:ess_surf} produces a certificate verifiable in time polynomial in $\TT$ that this Klein bottle is essential.
+Otherwise, since $\TT$ is toroidal, by Proposition \ref{prp:tornp} there is a certificate verifiable in time polynomial in $\TT$ that $\TT$ contains an essential torus.
 In the latter case we already have a proof of toroidality.
-In the former case, the double of the Klein bottle is a torus, and since the Klein bottle is essential, the torus is necessarily essential. \end{proof}
+In the former case, the double of the Klein bottle is a torus.
+Since the Klein bottle is essential, the torus is necessarily essential.
+Since the Klein bottle is fundamental, the torus has size polynomial in $\TT$.
+Either option is a certificate of toroidality.

+Since $\TT$ admits an essential torus, $b_1(\TT) > 0$.
+So a certificate of irreducibility follows immediately from Lackenby's work, stated here as Theorem \ref{thm:irred_np_lknby}.